-Bags with body-side access such as m-Trekker or Photo Hatchback prevent access to the camera compartment while you are wearing the bag.
-If you are working in crowds and tight spaces such as subways and trains consider a slim urban-styled backpack design that doesn't broadcast "camera bag" to thieves like the StreetLine BP 250.
+Bags with body-side only access such as m-Trekker or Photo Hatchback prevent access to the camera compartment while you are wearing the bag.
+If you are working in crowds and tight spaces such as subways and trains consider a slim urban-styled backpack like the StreetLine BP 250 that doesn't broadcast "camera bag" to thieves.

-With WiFi connectivity better than ever, you will want your devices close at hand.
+We all carry multiple devices these days.
 Backpacks that contain a dedicated compartment for a tablet or laptop ensure these devices are protected and available during travel.
-The Pro Runner BP 350 AW has designed space for up to 3 screen devices so you can bring your entire workflow with you.
+Many of our camera backpacks also fit laptops or tablets.
+The Pro Runner BP 350 AW has dedicated space for up to 3 screen devices so you can bring your entire workflow with you.

 When touring or on vacation, consider a hybrid bag to hold non-photo related gear in addition to your camera.
-Look for a camera bag like the Fastpack II which has a dedicated space to carry and protect your laptop, tablet and personal items, in addition to a camera compartment.
+A camera bag like the Fastpack II or Flipside Trek has a dedicated space to carry and protect your laptop, tablet and personal items, in addition to a camera compartment.

 Sometimes you won't be carrying around your camera.
-In these scenarios, look for a camera backpack that has a removable camera compartment such as the Photo Hatchback BP 250 AW.
+In these scenarios, look for a camera backpack that is convertible like the FreeLine or has a removable camera compartment such as the Photo Hatchback BP 250 AW.
 When you need more space, you can turn your camera backpack into an everyday bag.
 Check out all of our camera backpacks that have a removable camera compartment.

 See our full list of carry-on camera backpacks.

 Photography and outdoor sports go hand in hand.
 Stay active on the trail and bring your camera.
 For hiking, biking, trail-running or mountain climbing, check out the super-light Photo Sport AW II series.
-For moving fast in the city or while traveling, the Fastpack II is an excellent choice.
-For a lightwieght backpack for mirrorless cameras choose m-Trekker.
+For skiing and mountaineering where extra capacity is needed but weight is an issue, the Powder is a great choice.

 Are you heading out for a day of photography where organizing your full camera kit is more important than snapping a quick shot.
 Perhaps you will use a tripod while waiting for the perfect moment to capture your image.
 Look for camera bags which carry a tripod and have the capacity to bring all the gear you may need.
-The Photo Classic BP 300 AW is perfect for the enthusiast photographer with a full camera kit.
+The latest version of our popular Flipside series is a favorite for its security and ability to carry additional gear such as tripods.
+The Photo Classic BP 300 AW is perfect for the beginning enthusiast photographer with a full camera kit.